pjlast/heml/README.md

 # heml

+> [!WARNING]
+> This library is still early in development and things may still change quite a bit.

 `heml` (HTML + Embedded ML) is a ppx extension for easy-to-use HTML templating directly in OCaml.

 It's a direct conversion of [Phoenix's HEEx templates](https://hexdocs.pm/phoenix_live_view/assigns-eex.html).